Colleges & Universities

 University of Wisconsin-Milwaukee (UWM)

 The University of Wisconsin–Milwaukee (UWM) has an ambitious dual mission that’s unique in Wisconsin.
 It serves as both a top-tier, public research university and an access institution that strives to provide students with equitable opportunities to earn a college degree.
 Nestled in a quiet neighborhood on Milwaukee’s east side, UWM’s main campus is just blocks from Lake Michigan, and additional campuses and facilities are spread across southeast Wisconsin.
-It’s the state’s second-largest university, home to 24,000-plus students.
+It’s the state’s second-largest university, home to 23,000-plus students.
 UWM students can choose from more than 200 academic programs, including Wisconsin’s only schools of architecture, freshwater sciences and public health.
-UWM is a significant contributor to Wisconsin’s workforce, and 74% of its 200,000 alumni still live in the state.
+UWM is a significant contributor to Wisconsin’s workforce, graduating more than 5,000 students every year, and more than 80 percent of them stay to live and work in Wisconsin.
 It’s one of only 146 United States institutions to earn the highest rating for research — often called R1 — in the prestigious Carnegie Classification of Institutions of Higher Education’s latest review.
 UWM partners with some 3,000 businesses and nonprofits that offer students opportunities to engage with a wide variety of organizations that are transforming our region.
 It’s one of the nation’s top universities for community engagement as classified by the Carnegie Foundation for the Advancement of Teaching.
 UWM also sponsors 15 NCAA Division I athletic teams, including Wisconsin’s only Division I baseball program. uwm.edu

 Two other four-year University of Wisconsin schools are located in the region.
-Nearly 12,000 students attend the University of Wisconsin-Whitewater in Walworth County.
+More than 12,000 students attend the University of Wisconsin-Whitewater in Walworth County.
 Noted for its top business school, it is home to Wisconsin’s largest AACSB-accredited College of Business and Economics.
-Another 4,100 students attend the University of Wisconsin-Parkside.
+Another 4,000 students attend the University of Wisconsin-Parkside.
 Located between Racine and Kenosha, it’s known for its Signature Programs, as well as its AACSB-accredited College of Business, Economics and Computing.

 Marquette University

-Marquette University Marquette University is the largest private school in the region.
-A Jesuit, Catholic university, Marquette serves just over 11,550 students from nearly every state and 64 countries.
-Marquette offers 83 majors and 81 minors; pre-professional programs in dentistry, law and health sciences, as well as undergraduate programs for working adults and study abroad opportunities.
-For postgraduate students, Marquette offers 68 doctoral and master's degree programs, 22 graduate certificate programs, and a School of Dentistry and Law School.
-Marquette ranks within the top 100 schools in the 2022 Edition of America’s Best Colleges, which is published by U.S. News and World Report, and is also ranked 54th in Best Value Schools.
-Marquette was ranked the 6th best college nationally and the best college in Wisconsin for job placement, according to rankings done by Zippia.com.
+Marquette University is the largest private school in the region.
+A Jesuit, Catholic university, Marquette serves just over 11,000 undergraduate and graduate students from nearly every state and 70 countries.
+Marquette offers more than 80 majors and more than 80 minors; pre-professional programs in dentistry, law and medicine, as well as undergraduate programs for working adults and study abroad opportunities.
+Marquette offers more than 100 certificate, master’s and doctoral degree programs, and a School of Dentistry and Law School.
+Marquette ranks within the top 100 schools in the 2023 edition of America’s Best Colleges, which is published by U.S. News & World Report, and is also ranked 52nd in Best Value Schools.
+Marquette was ranked the 6th best college nationally and the best college in Wisconsin for job placement, according to Zippia.com.
 Founded in 1881, Marquette University is located just west of downtown Milwaukee. marquette.edu

 Private Colleges